Skip to content

 Description automatically generated

 This is the personal website of Patrick Nunn, Professor of Geography at the University of the Sunshine Coast in Australia.
 Trained in the UK as a geographer and geologist, specializing in the effects of sea-level changes on landscape evolution, he spent much of his academic career at the University of the South Pacific where he became immersed in Pacific geological histories and cultural worldviews.
 Here he also developed interests in past and future climate changes and their impacts, especially in island worlds, first becoming part of the Intergovernmental Panel on Climate Change (IPCC) in the 1990s, an organization with which he remains involved.
 He has lived in Australia for a decade, extending his research interests throughout this region.
-Author of more than three hundred and fifty peer-reviewed articles and several books, Patrick has also received a number of awards for his work, including the Marion Newbigin Prize of the Royal Scottish Geographical Society (2023), the Gold Medal of the Royal Geographical Society of Queensland (2018) and the Gregory Medal of the Pacific Science Association (2003).
+Author of more than three hundred and seventy peer-reviewed articles and several books, Patrick has also received a number of awards for his work, including the Marion Newbigin Prize of the Royal Scottish Geographical Society (2023), the Gold Medal of the Royal Geographical Society of Queensland (2018) and the Gregory Medal of the Pacific Science Association (2003).
 For his sustained service to the IPCC, he shared its award of the Nobel Peace Prize (2007).

 A picture containing photo, showing, different, dog